-11 Product labeling
+12 Product labeling

 There are several materials and attachment methods for fire labels that are approved by recognized labeling agencies.
-These include steel, brass, aluminum, and non-metallic materials such as foil and mylar.
+These include steel, brass, aluminum, and non-metallic materials such as mylar.
 Metal labels are attached with welds, rivets, drive screws, or adhesive.
 Non-metallic labels are either die-slit or tamper proof with an adhesive back.
-Once applied, if any attempt is made to remove the label it will tear apart indicating tampering.
+Once applied, any attempt to remove the label will indicate tampering.
 Embossed metal labels and embossments directly applied to doors and frames may be painted as long as the listing agency mark and all listing information is legible.

 The mark of a labeling agency shall be provided on all labels applied to fire-rated doors and frames.
 The agency mark or manufacturer isn't required to be the same on the door, frame, and hardware.
 Labels are located on the edge of a door between the top and middle hinges.
 Labels are located on the frame rabbet between the top and middle hinges.
-Labels may be located on the top of the door or head of the frame if there is interference with hardware (e.g. electric power transfer, continuous hinge, smoke seals) that would obscure the label.
+Labels may be located on the top of the door or head of the frame, or lock edge of door or face of door, if there is interference with hardware (e.g. electric power transfer, continuous hinge, smoke seals) that would obscure the label.